 The first-generation AWS Graviton processors power Amazon EC2 A1 instances, the first ever Arm-based instances on AWS.
 These instances deliver significant cost savings over other general-purpose instances for scale-out applications such as web servers, containerized microservices, data/log processing, and other workloads that can run on smaller cores and fit within the available memory footprint.

 AWS Graviton2 processors deliver a major leap in performance and capabilities over first-generation AWS Graviton processors.
-They power Amazon EC2 M6g, C6g, and R6g instances that provide up to 40% better price performance over comparable current generation instances1 for a wide variety of workloads, including application servers, micro-services, high-performance computing, electronic design automation, gaming, open-source databases, and in-memory caches.
+They power Amazon EC2 M6g, C6g, and R6g instances that provide up to 40% better price performance over comparable current generation x86-based instances1 for a wide variety of workloads, including application servers, micro-services, high-performance computing, electronic design automation, gaming, open-source databases, and in-memory caches.
 The AWS Graviton2 processors also provide enhanced performance for video encoding workloads, hardware acceleration for compression workloads, and support for CPU-based machine learning inference.
-They deliver 7x performance, 4x the number of compute cores, 2x larger caches, and 5x faster memory compared to the first-generation Graviton processors.
+They deliver 7x more performance, 4x more compute cores, 5x faster memory, and 2x larger caches.

 Best price performance for a broad spectrum of workloads

-AWS Graviton2-based general-purpose (M6g), compute-optimized (C6g), and memory-optimized (R6g) EC2 instances deliver up to 40% better price performance over comparable current generation instances1 for a broad spectrum of workloads such as application servers, micro-services, video encoding, high-performance computing, electronic design automation, compression, gaming, open-source databases, in-memory caches, and CPU-based machine learning inference.
-M6g instances are now available in preview.
-These instances, along with C6g and R6g instances and M6gd, C6gd, and R6gd variants with local NVMe-based SSD storage will be generally available soon.
+AWS Graviton2-based general-purpose (M6g), compute-optimized (C6g), and memory-optimized (R6g) EC2 instances deliver up to 40% better price performance over comparable current generation x86-based instances1 for a broad spectrum of workloads such as application servers, microservices, video encoding, high-performance computing, electronic design automation, compression, gaming, open-source databases, in-memory caches, and CPU-based machine learning inference.
+M6g, C6g, and R6g instances are now generally available, while the M6gd, C6gd, and R6gd variants with local NVMe-based SSD storage will be available soon.

 Extensive ecosystem support

-AWS Graviton2 processors, based on the 64-bit Arm architecture, are supported by several popular Linux operating systems including Amazon Linux 2, Red Hat Enterprise Linux, SUSE Linux Enterprise Server, and Ubuntu.
-Many popular applications and services from AWS and Independent Software Vendors also support

-AWS Graviton2-based instances, including Amazon ECS, Amazon EKS, Amazon CodeBuild, Amazon CodeCommit, Amazon CodePipeline, Amazon CodeDeploy, Amazon CloudWatch, Docker Desktop and Enterprise Engine, Rancher k3s, NGINX, Datadog, CrowdStrike, and Jenkins.
+AWS Graviton2 processors, based on the 64-bit Arm architecture, are supported by popular Linux operating systems including Amazon Linux 2, Red Hat, SUSE, and Ubuntu.
+Many popular applications and services from AWS and Independent Software Vendors also support AWS Graviton2-based instances, including Amazon ECS, Amazon EKS, Amazon ECR, Amazon CodeBuild, Amazon CodeCommit, Amazon CodePipeline, Amazon CodeDeploy, Amazon CloudWatch, Crowdstrike, Datadog, Docker, Drone, GitLab, Jenkins, NGINX, Qualys, Rancher, Rapid7, Tenable, and TravisCI.
 Arm developers can also leverage this ecosystem to build applications natively in the cloud, thereby eliminating the need for emulation and cross-compilation, which are error prone and time consuming.

 Enhanced security for cloud applications